 Late Payments

 Your payment history is one of the most important factors credit scoring models use.
+That’s why it’s very important to keep track of when bills such as credit card payments are due.
 Even one late payment could have a negative impact — though the specifics will depend on other factors such as whether you’ve been late on payments before, how late the payment was, and how recent the late payment was.

 Credit Utilization

 Your credit utilization compares the overall limit you have on revolving credit and how much of it you’re using.
-This number is expressed as a percentage of the available credit you’re using.
+This number is expressed as a percentage of your credit limit you’re using.
 Like your payment history, it’s also another major factor in calculating your credit score.

 The general rule of thumb is that you should try to keep your credit utilization to 30% or less.
 This shows lenders that you’re not too reliant on credit and are generally responsible with your borrowing.
 On the flipside, a high credit utilization can negatively impact your score.